radoslavovm/MIPS2024/README.md

           Criteria, (A string code that determines if the presence of the phrase suggests compliance, noncompliance, or an exception)
           Measure, (Value is a string determining the measure the phrase cooresponds to) Denominator (Values are INCLUDE or EXCLUDE)

+  the report_phrases.sql file is how we insert new phrases that need to be considered in the mips measure calculation.
+This is how we rectify false negative numerator response values

 ## The Measures

 ### ACRAD37